lkodinsson/MARS/Basic/Talents.md

 | 8 | 35 | +16 |
 | 9 | 44 | +18 |
 | 10 | 54 | +20 |

+For the purpose of calculating endurance recovered during rests, treat your maximum fortitude as though it is increased by your toughness.

 ## Weightlifter